miflydesign/MakarViewerIntegration/docs/ios.md

 **1. Get source**
 - Download Makar Viewer Project [MakarViewer](https://github.com/Unity-Technologies/uaal-example).
-- Clone or Download GitHub repo [NativeSwift](https://github.com/Unity-Technologies/uaal-example) or [NativeObjc](https://github.com/Unity-Technologies/uaal-example).
+- Clone or Download GitHub repo [Example](https://github.com/vml933/MakarViewerIntegration.git).
 - Create new foler named "Example", extract MakarViewer.zip in it and move NativeObjc Folder at same level.
 	<br><img src="images/ios/folderStructure.png">
 	- NativeObjc - this is simple Xcode single view application where we want to integrate our makar viewer project.
 It has some UI and is prepared to load viewer.